d-khvoia/TemperatureMonitor/README.md

 If argument(s) are missing, default values of 10 minutes wait time and 30 seconds time show rate will be used.

+A user is notified when it is time to enter temperature value with both on-screen message and beeps.

 There is an option of showing temperature statistics: an average temperature during morning, afternoon, evening and night separately, as well as total average temperature measured.